changrita1114/sqlalchemy-challenge/README.md

 ## sqlalchemy-challenge
 ### Purpose
-The purpose of this project was to explore and analyze the weather data in Hawaii to determine when is the best time to visit.
+The purposesof this project were to explore and analyze the weather data in Hawaii to determine when the best time to visit is.
 ### Step 1 - Climate Analysis and Exploration
 All of the following analysis was completed using SQLAlchemy ORM queries, Pandas, and Matplotlib. [(Jupyter notebook link)](https://github.com/changrita1114/sqlalchemy-challenge/blob/main/climate_fyc.ipynb)
 * The provided starter notebook and hawaii.sqlite files were used to complete the climate analysis and data exploration.